CenterBLC/N1904/docs/features/frame.md

 ## Feature description

-The `frame` feature provides semantic role labeling (SRL) information, answering the question "Who does what to whom?" in the Nestle 1904 Greek New Testament.
+The verbal frames are defined as the arguments of predicates.
+Hence, this feature provides semantic role labeling (SRL) information, answering the question "Who does what to whom?" in the Nestle 1904 Greek New Testament.

-This feature is essential for understanding the semantic relationships within sentences.

 ## Feature values: